Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Kentucky vs. Missouri Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 9

-Tuesday's contest features the Kentucky Wildcats (11-2, 1-0 SEC) and the Missouri Tigers (8-6, 0-1 SEC) matching up at Rupp Arena in what should be a one-sided matchup, with a projected 84-72 win for heavily favored Kentucky according to our computer prediction.
-Tipoff is at 7:00 PM ET on January 9.
+Tuesday's contest between the No. 6 Kentucky Wildcats (11-2, 1-0 SEC) and Missouri Tigers (8-6, 0-1 SEC) at Rupp Arena has a projected final score of 84-72 (according to our computer prediction) in favor of heavily favored Kentucky, so it should be a one-sided matchup.
+The game will begin at 7:00 PM ET on January 9.

 Oddsmakers have not yet set a line for this matchup.